By Brianna Flaherty

 Taking care of yourself is no small feat, but so many of us still dismiss self-care as another fleeting wellness trend.
 To be fair, Etsy *does* sell self-care kits, but the World Health Organization has officially endorsed self-care as a legitimate factor in your overall health.

-Even though it’s important for your wellbeing, defining the “right” kind of self-care can get tricky since it looks different for different people.
+Even though it’s important for your wellbeing, defining the “right” kind of self-care for you can get tricky since it looks different for everybody.
 After all, not all of us can Eat, Pray, Love, and self-care is still a very generational concept.
 Millennials, who research shows invest more than any previous generation in acts of self-care, are leaving Baby Boomers (recently and unaffectionately dubbed “The Gloomiest Generation” by Pew Research Center) in the self-care dust.

 No matter your age, daily schedule, or buy-in for wellness trends, we can *all* benefit from some me-time, and having a regular self-care practice can yield very real mental and physical health benefits.
 Here are a few tips for starting a self-care practice that feels right for you: